 At Toyota, he helped develop machine learning for perception and prediction using multiple sensor modalities.
 He was also instrumental in furthering their systems decision-making and control under uncertainty algorithms.

-He has published over 20 refereed papers in conferences such as ICML, AAAI, IJCAI, AAMAS, and IROS.
-Michale also holds 10 U.S. patents, has served on the program committees of AAAI and ICML and is a member of IEEE and AAAI.
+He has published more than 20 refereed papers in conference journals such as ICML, AAAI, IJCAI, AAMAS, and IROS.
+Michale also holds 10 U.S. patents, has served on the program committees of AAAI and ICML, and is a member of IEEE and AAAI.

 11. Taehee Han Is Helping Nissan Build Better EV Batteries

 Nissan engineer Taehee Han is driving innovation to produce a more efficient electric car battery.
-He leads a team of chemists, materials scientists, and chemical engineers to develop the tech in-house.
+He leads a team of Ph.D. students in chemistry, materials science, and chemical engineering to develop the tech in-house.

 Han earned his bachelor's in mechanical engineering in South Korea.
 He was fascinated with green energy and decided to move to the U.S. to study it, ultimately earning his master's degree in engineering at Texas A & M University.
 He followed this up with a Ph.D. in energy engineering at the University of North Dakota.

-King spearheading Ford's desire to install advanced HUD's in their new Lincolns.
-The idea for it was first suggested in 2011 but Ford engineers, at the time, though it would be far too difficult to achieve.
+King is working on Ford's plan to install advanced, augmented reality heads up displays (HUD) in their new Lincolns.
+The idea for it was first suggested in 2011, but Ford engineers at the time thought it would be far too difficult to achieve.

 What was suggested was to try to fit a shoebox-sized projection display behind an already cluttered instrument cluster.
 This was a daunting task, to say the least.

-King, with his past experience in the aerospace industry, was the obvious choice to help spearhead the development of the project.
+With past experience in the aerospace industry, King was an obvious choice to help spearhead the development of the project.
 He was able to successfully work with interior design teams to carve out enough space for it, although the windscreen needed to be completely redesigned.

 13. Chris Oesterling Made the Leap from Gaming to Automotive Industry

-Chris Oesterling successfully made the jump from the gaming industry to automotive industry and has helped save GM $350 million a year.
-When his career began in the 1980's, writing code for Atari games he never foresaw that his future would end up in a completely different industry.
+Chris Oesterling successfully made the jump from the gaming industry to the automotive industry and has helped save GM $350 million a year.
+When his career began in the 1980s, writing code for Atari games, he never foresaw that his future would end up in a completely different industry.

-Chris later helped develop GM's OnStar Division to help develop wireless diagnostic systems to find potential warranty issues on GM's fleet.
-His work with OnStar has helped GM make some considerable annual savings in warranty related problems.
+Chris later helped develop GM's OnStar Division to help develop wireless diagnostic systems to find potential warranty issues in GM's fleet.
+His work with OnStar helped GM make some considerable annual savings in warranty-related problems.

 Today he is working on GM's new car-sharing business, Maven.
-This venture is GM's gambit to enter the fledgling vehicle-sharing market and build foundations skills for future autonomous vehicles.
+This venture is GM's gambit to enter the fledgling vehicle-sharing market and build foundational skills for future autonomous vehicles.

-Minjuan Zhang and her team are working hard to provide drivers with unobstructed views for drivers using Toyota's "invisibility cloaks".
-Zhang is a longtime Toyota engineer and material scientist who has been awarded over 50 patents.
+Toyota General Manager Minjuan Zhang and her team are working hard to provide drivers with unobstructed views by creating an "invisibility cloak" for cars.
+Zhang is a longtime Toyota engineer and material scientist who has been awarded more than 50 patents.

-Her work focusses on light and how it interacts with materials.
+Her work focuses on light and how it interacts with materials.

 Although still a company secret, the technology will effectively eliminate interior obstructions, like roof pillars, from the vehicle's occupant's field of view.